brozkeff/Slothcoin/README.md

 Total amount of coins: 92,233,720,368
 Shortly after the year 2020 POW mining will stop.

-[ Orginal Slothcoin Rewards up to block 299999 ]
+Original Slothcoin Rewards up to block 299999

 	     0 ..
 4      5 *    50000000 =	   250.000.000
 	     5 ..
 100     96 *       10000	=	       960.000